 Signs and symptoms of bladder cancer are often mistaken for symptoms of a urinary tract infection or kidney stones.
 However, if you notice blood in your urine, or any of the other symptoms listed, even if they come and go, please go to the doctor so that the cause can be investigated.

-There is no guaranteed way to prevent bladder cancer, however you can reduce your risk by not smoking, eating a diet rich in fruits and vegetables, taking regular exercise and following safety instructions to avoid exposure if you work with chemicals.
+There is no guaranteed way to prevent bladder cancer, however you can reduce your risk by:

 Tests and procedures used to diagnose bladder cancer may include: